schipiga/pandas-tfrecords/README.rst

 - ``compression_type='GZIP'`` - compression types: ``'GZIP'``, ``'ZLIB'``, ``None``.
 If ``None`` not compressed.
 - ``compression_level=9`` - compression level 0...9.
 - ``columns=None`` - list of columns to save, if ``None`` all columns will be saved.
 - ``max_mb=50`` - maximum size of uncompressed data to save.
-If total size is bigger than this limit, then several files will be saved.
-If ``None`` isn't limited and one file will be saved.
+If dataframe total size is bigger than this limit, then several files will be saved.
+If ``None`` it isn't limited and one file will be saved.

 alias ``pandas_tfrecords.pd2tf``